Montenegro: Principality and Kingdom of Montenegro

 The political skills of Abdul Hamid II and Nicholas I played a major role in the mutually amicable relations.
 Modernization of the state followed, culminating with the draft of a Constitution in 1905.
 However, political rifts emerged between the reigning People's Party, who supported the process of democratisation and union with Serbia, and those of the True People's Party, who were monarchist.

 In 1910, Montenegro became a kingdom, and as a result of the Balkan Wars of 1912–1913, a common border with Serbia was established, with Shkodër being awarded to Albania, though the current capital city of Montenegro, Podgorica, was on the old border of Albania and Yugoslavia.
 Montenegro became one of the Allied Powers during World War I (1914–1918).
-In the Battle of Mojkovac fought in January 1916 between Austria-Hungary and the Kingdom of Montenegro, Montenegrins achieved a decisive victory even though they were outnumbered five to one.
-The Austro-Hungarians accepted military surrender on 25 January 1916.
+In the Battle of Mojkovac fought in January 1916 between Austria-Hungary and the Kingdom of Montenegro, Montenegrins achieved a decisive victory even though they were outnumbered five to one, however this was not enough to prevent Montenegro's defeat, and the Austro-Hungarians accepted a military surrender on 25 January 1916.
 From 1916 to October 1918 Austria-Hungary occupied Montenegro.
 During the occupation, King Nicholas fled the country and established a government-in-exile in Bordeaux.